mathieu2em/scrumRandomChooser/README.md

 # TODO

+## Styling

+- [ ] Create a general mockup of the application (in WEB mode)
+- [ ] Create a general mockup of the application (in Web app - Electron mode)

 ## Devlist page

 - [x] Remove the Add Team member option.
 (It has been moved in the EditTeam section)
 - [x] Replace selection list by mat-cart.
 - [x] Add drag and drop feature with cart.
 - [x] Add a photo to team members with a photo uploader and memory
-- [ ] Design a mockup and determine how the page will be designed
+- [ ] Design the mockup of the devlist page and determine how it will be designed
+- [ ] Ensure the components fit on as little space as possible

 ## Edit team page